 Whether it’s an arthouse classic or a mainstream blockbuster, film sets communicate unsaid narratives.
 From designers to set decorators, people involved in the process spend a lot of time, sometimes years, creating houses, apartments, and rooms.

 They carefully choose the location, furniture, lighting, décor, and art.
 This can help convey the right nuances about the personalities that dialogue cannot always communicate.

 At RoomSketcher, famous floor plans fascinate us, and lately, we’ve lovingly recreated the layout and interiors of our favorite TV shows and movies.
 Today, we take a closer look at the Sex and the City apartments: the floor plans, the décor, and all the other elements.

-Without further ado, let’s take a tour through the epic apartment, for all those who are planning to remodel their space the Sex and the City way.
+Without further ado, let’s take a tour through the epic apartment.
+Especially for all those who are planning to remodel their space the Sex and the City way.

 Carrie Bradshaw’s Iconic Apartment

-Second only to Monica’s all-purple Friends apartment, Carrie Bradshaw’s junior one-bedroom space is every girl’s dream and also one of the most iconic apartments from TV history.
+Second, only to Monica’s all-purple Friends apartment, Carrie Bradshaw’s junior one-bedroom space is every girl’s dream.
+It is also one of the most iconic apartments in TV history.

-An integral part of the show, Carrie’s apartment is located at the real address of 64 Perry Street, New York City, where all exteriors were shot.
+An integral part of the show, Carrie’s apartment is located at the real address of 64 Perry Street, New York City.
+This is where all exteriors were shot.
 Unfortunately for those of us who want to visit, the interior of Carrie’s apartment, designed by Jeremy Conway, sprang to life in Silvercup Studios in Queens for the duration of the series.